CURIOSITIES AND EXPERIENCES

 CREATIVE WRITING WORKSHOP

-I am so thrilled to be attending this creative writing workshop.
+I am so thrilled to be enrolled in this six week creative writing course.
 Her podcast, Sarah Selecky Audio: The Intuitive Writer inspires me every morning on my drive to studio.

 "My writing and teaching respects intellect, analysis, mystery and intuition."